Distance: 4.6 mile Loop | Time: 3.5 – 4.5 hours | Level: Difficult

 Once you veer to the left it’s going to feel as though you’re walking in the wrong direction.
 Rest assured that if you see a fenced-in building, you’re in the right place.
 Just before you get to the building, look to your right and there you will see the faint resemblance of a trail leading straight into the forest.

-Hikers can start the trail from either end because it makes a loop.
-However, it is very important that you hike the loop clockwise.
+Keep in mind that because it is a loop, hikers can technically start the trail from either end.
+However, it is very important that you hike the loop clockwise and do not start at the Kuliouou Ridge Trailhead.
 Reversing the trail would lead to some pretty gnarly descents.

-We’ve seen people hike the trail in both directions.
-I just don’t recommend it.
+We’ve seen people hike the trail in both directions; however, I do not recommend it.

 Who Should Hike Kuliouou Ridge Loop Trail?